-If you think photo sizes on Instagram have no impact on your performance, you may be wrong.
-Images for social media can be formatted for optimal engagement, and below you'll find out which one makes 'grammers interact the most.
+If you think photo sizes on Instagram do not impact your performance, you may be wrong.
+Notions for social media can be formatted for optimal engagement — below, you'll find out which makes audiences interact the most.

-As an incorporated entity, you are both the authority and at the mercy of your market—sorry to break it to you.
-It means that you inevitably will have to make certain calls based on corporate objectives backed by data, much to the chagrin of those who are less analytically inclined.
-A cause for much debate over what your best Instagram photos potentially are; it isn't lost on us.
+As an incorporated entity, you are both the authority and at the mercy of your market.
+This means that you inevitably will have to make certain calls based on corporate objectives backed by data, much to the chagrin of less analytically inclined people.
+This is a cause for much debate over your best Instagram photos.

-If your goal with Instagram is to support your business objectives through social marketing, to grow an audience and increase your engagement, then you should be optimizing all of your resources.
-Staying on-brand is vital, but so is strategic planning informed by statistics and following best practices.
-Don't compromise your storytelling, but don't miss growth opportunities either.
+If your goal with Instagram is to support your business objectives through social marketing, grow an audience and increase your engagement, then you should optimize your resources.
+Staying on-brand is vital, as is strategic planning informed by statistics and following best practices.
+Keep your storytelling strong, and take advantage of growth opportunities, too.

 When creative and goal-driven decisions aren't in cahoots, you've got to ask yourself:

-The topic of Instagram picture sizes has recently sprung some cogitation here at DH.
-Social media images are the heart of your operations because they are what your followers see every day and associate with your brand.
-A business' visual identity is fundamental, and the three main Instagram resolution formats go as follows:
+Now that we've touched on what to consider when picking a profile photo for Instagram, we can move on to the specifics of Instagram photo sizes.
+Social media images (and, therefore social media image sizes) are the heart of your operations because they are what your followers see daily and associate with your brand.
+A business's visual identity is fundamental, and the three main Instagram resolution formats are as follows:

 That's not to say that there aren't other creative ways to get around those standards.
-Case in point: image borders.
-Different brands have different aesthetics, which is great in keeping Instagram a less homogenous place.
+Different brands have different aesthetics, which is great for keeping Instagram a less homogenous place.

-But to really go deep on cracking the code to reaching peak engagement levels, we thought we'd analyze each Instagram image size to understand once and for all which one yields the best results.
-For this, we took out the big guns, aka our AI-powered tool Vision.
+To go deep on unlocking the code to reach peak engagement levels, we analyzed each Instagram image size to understand once and for all which one yields the best results.
+For this, we took out the big guns, our AI-powered tool Vision.